itmo-infocom/EcoChain/Paho-MQTT-with-Python/README.md

 Execute both files in different terminals.

 Run "mqtt_subscribe.py" before "mqtt_publish.py" otherwise you will not be able to see the mqtt message sent by publisher.

+The original code was used from https://github.com/pradeesi/Paho-MQTT-with-Python repository.